kostyakunak/platinumdrive/README.md

 - **Smooth Scrolling**: Custom implementation with 1.5s duration and easing
 - **Interactive Cards**: Hover effects reveal reservation button
+- **Modal System**:
-- **Modal System**: Click any car's "RESERVE" button to see contact information
+  - Click any car's "RESERVE" button to see contact information with car details
+  - Click "BOOK NOW" in navigation to open contact modal
+  - All modals use React Portal for correct positioning regardless of scroll position
+  - Consistent styling across all modals with "PLATINUM DRIVE" branding
 - **Language Switching**: Seamless language change without page reload
 - **Category Filtering**: Instant filtering of car fleet by type